zopefoundation/ZODB/README.txt

 Compatibility
 =============

-ZODB 3.9 requires Python 2.4.2 or later.
+ZODB 3.10 requires Python 2.5 or later.

+Note --
+   When using ZEO and upgrading from Python 2.4, you need to upgrade clients and servers at the same time, or upgrade clients first and then servers.
+Clients running Python 2.4 won't work properly with servers running Python 2.5 or later dur to changes in the way Python implements exceptions.

-ZODB ZEO clients from ZODB 3.2 on can talk to ZODB 3.9 servers.
-ZODB ZEO Clients can talk to ZODB 3.8 and 3.9 ZEO servers.
+ZODB ZEO clients from ZODB 3.2 on can talk to ZODB 3.10 servers.
+ZODB ZEO 3.10 Clients can talk to ZODB 3.8, 3.9, and 3.10 ZEO servers.

+Note --
+   ZEO 3.10 servers don't support undo for older clients.

 Prerequisites
 =============